-Best PlayStation VR Controller
+Best PlayStation VR controller 2022

 Bottom line

 The PlayStation Aim controller is our favorite because of the number of games it's compatible with and how popular shooting games are for the PSVR.
-The controller was built perfectly to emulate the sensation of using an actual gun and it's incredibly comfortable to use.
-Each button is placed in an area you would be interacting with for an actual gun and that helps with the immersion of aiming, reloading, and firing.
+The controller was built perfectly to emulate the sensation of using an actual gun, and it's incredibly comfortable to use.
+Each button is placed in an area you would be interacting with for a real gun, and that helps with the immersion of aiming, reloading, and firing.

-At the end of the day, the best controller for you will ultimately come down to your favorite genre of game, but we know you'll get the best value and enjoyment out of the PlayStation Aim controller.
+The best controller for you will ultimately come down to your favorite genre, but we know you'll get the best value and enjoyment out of the PlayStation Aim controller.
 Any of the controllers above will enhance the immersion you experience inside of a PSVR headset, but the shooting games tend to have a higher replay value to them.
-It gets boring to fly a plane in circles in a flight simulator or complete the same puzzle over and over again in an RPG.
+It gets boring flying a plane in circles in a flight simulator or complete the same puzzle over and over again in an RPG.

 Do you know what never gets boring?
 Shooting things in virtual reality.
 Do you know what makes shooting things in virtual reality even better?
 Aiming a controller that feels like the gun you're holding in the game!